If you're a job seeker in today's market, chances are pretty good that you've been asked to do a video interview.

 If you've read any articles on video interviews, you've probably heard that.
 The reason it's mentioned everywhere is because it's true.

-Most people fail video interviews because they don’t fully prepare and they don’t go the extra mile to ensure their delivery makes the interviewer feel as if they’re in the same room as the candidate.
+Most people fail video interviews because they don't fully prepare for the interview or go the extra mile to ensure their delivery makes the interviewer feel as if they're in the same room as the candidate.

 This section is focused on making sure you're comfortable with your answers and your delivery so that you show up to the video interview with confidence and clarity.

 What Should You Wear For A Video Interview?

 We already talked about the impact that your video and your audio has on your perception.
 You know what else people will be looking for?

 What you're wearing.

 First impressions count, especially in video interviews.
 You should treat your video interview as if you were walking into the office in person.